RickCarlino/smarf_doc/README.md

 An auto documentation for Rails.
 Pop it into your test suite and watch it amaze.

+Time for this project was provided by my employer, [SmashingBoxes](http://smashingboxes.com/).
+What a great place to work.

 # Limitations

  * **Current focus is MiniTest**.
 Probably will work with Rspec too, but that's not our focus right now.